Dictatorship: 21st century dictatorships

 The nature of dictatorship changed in much of the world at the onset of the 21st century.
 Between the 1990s and the 2000s, most dictators moved away from being "larger-than-life figures" that controlled the populace through terror and isolated themselves from the global community.
 This was replaced by a trend of developing a positive public image to maintain support among the populace and moderating rhetoric to integrate with the global community.
 In contrast to the overtly repressive nature of 20th-century dictatorships, authoritarian strongmen of the 21st century are sometimes labeled "spin dictators", rulers who attempt to monopolize power by authoritarian upgrading, appealing to democratic sentiments and covertly pursue repressive measures; such as embracing modern technology, manipulation of information content, regulation of cyberspace, slandering dissidents, etc. On the other hand, a handful of dictators like Kim Jong Un rule with deadly repression, violence and state-terrorism to establish extensive securitization through fear, in line with many 20th century dictatorships.

 The development of the internet and digital communication in the 21st century have prompted dictatorships to shift from traditional means of control to digital ones, including the use of artificial intelligence to analyze mass communications, internet censorship to restrict the flow of information, and troll farms to manipulate public opinion.
 21st-century dictatorships regularly hold sham elections with massive approval ratings, for seeking public legitimacy and maintaining the autocrat's image as a popular figure loved by the masses.
 The manipulated election results are often weaponized as propaganda tools in information warfare, to galvanize supporters of the dictatorships against dissidents as well as to manufacture compliance of the masses by publicizing falsified data figures.
 Another objective is to portray the dictator as the guardian figure who unifies the country, without whom its security disintegrates and chaos ensues.
-North Korea is the only country in East Asia to be ruled by the Kim family after the death of Kim Il-sung and hands over to his son Kim Jong-il in 1994 and grandson Kim Jong-un in 2011, as of today in the 21st century.
+North Korea is the only country in East Asia to be ruled as a hereditary dictatorship, being led by the Kim family after the death of Kim Il Sung and hands over to his son Kim Jong Il in 1994 and grandson Kim Jong Un in 2011, as of today in the 21st century.